- Open entry.

 - You will need to purchase your own Personal Protective Equipment (PPE) which includes a beekeeping suit (overalls and veil), gloves, smoker and hive tool (approximately $250).

-- It is preferable that the students wear steel-capped boots or gumboots.
+- It is preferable that you wear steel-capped boots or gumboots.

 - You will be supplied, free of charge, with the woodware to build your own beehive and will then be required to purchase a nucleus of four frames of bees, honey and a queen bee for approximately $250.